William S. Hoar

-Long before having children, Bill worked with Charles Best, co-discoverer of insulin.
-Bill met his wife Myra in an elevator one day, carrying rabbits in his hand for animal testing.
+Long before having children, Hoar worked with Charles Best, co-discoverer of insulin.
+Hoar met his wife Myra in an elevator one day, carrying rabbits in his hand for animal testing.
 It was not love at first sight; they became friends first, and when he eventually proposed to her, she answered that she "would have to think about it" rather than an absolute yes or no. However, evidently she ultimately agreed and they settled down to married life.
 They were married 50+ years when Myra died, a long and happy marriage.

-Bill suffered from poliomyelitis as a boy, which left him with a smaller withered leg.
+Hoar suffered from poliomyelitis as a boy, which left him with a smaller withered leg.
 He was a proud man and never fussed over his minor handicap.
 Ultimately he also was affected by post-polio syndrome much later in life.

 In the later years of his life Hoar enjoyed sushi lunches, and lunches out with his old boys' club from his university faculty days.
 He was a very well read and well educated man who continued to read long non-fiction books into his 90s.
 His ultimate demise was mostly age-related.